Greatest Hits (Waterparks album)

-Greatest Hits is the fourth studio album by American rock band Waterparks.
+Greatest Hits is the fourth studio album by American pop rock band Waterparks.
 It is the band's only album with the label 300 Entertainment and was released on May 21, 2021.

 Release

 The album's lead single, "Lowkey as Hell", was released on September 25, 2020, with the simultaneous announcement of their label transition.
 The second single, "Snow Globe", debuted on February 26, 2021.
 A few weeks later, the band posted a cryptic URL which allowed users to unscramble the word "NUMB," and would receive a musical snippet upon doing so.
 The third single of the same name was released on March 29.
 The website trend would continue, this time featuring a peephole with a forwards counter above it.
 The fourth single, "You'd Be Paranoid Too (If Everyone Was Out To Get You)", was released on April 28, 2021, sharing its title with an autobiography written by vocalist and rhythm guitarist Awsten Knight.
 The fifth single, "Just Kidding", was released on May 12, 2021.
 The sixth single, "Violet!", was released May 18, 2021.
 A music video was released for the song on May 26, 2021.

 Despite heavy involvement with the production of previous releases, Greatest Hits is the first Waterparks album for which Knight is explicitly credited as a producer.
 The album's cover art was shot by British photographer Phil Knott.